How to Master Customer Perceived Value (CPV)

 Welcome back to the pricing aspect.
 This part of the purchase process may be the most critical one.
 Your goal is for the customer to choose what gives them the highest possible value and you the maximum profit, right?
 A useful way to do this is framing, a concept where you present the most valuable offer in relation to other options.

-Basic point of framing is to “frame” customers' minds by showing them the price from a positive angle.
+The basic point of framing is to “frame” customers’ minds by showing them the price from a positive angle.

 Examples of framing: